district0x/deployments/README.md

 ## <a name="base"> base image </a>

-Base image for docker district0x services availiable on [dockerhub](https://hub.docker.com/r/district0x/base/).
+Base image for district0x development availiable on [dockerhub](https://hub.docker.com/r/district0x/base/).
-Contains all dependencies needed for running and building districts service components.
+Contains all dependencies needed for running and building service components.
 Consult the image file for details of whats availiable.